krminaciv/Restaurant-Laravel-Website/README.md

 # Restaurant Website 🍽️

-A modern restaurant website built with Laravel and SQL, featuring a beautiful frontend and an admin dashboard for managing menu items and blog posts.
+A modern restaurant website built with Laravel and SQL, featuring a nice frontend and an admin dashboard for managing menu items and blog posts.

 ## ✨ Features